Asabeneh/React-For-Everyone/readme.md

 ![Dynamic Data](images/dynamic_data.png)

 As you can see the lists are all in one line.
 Therefore, we should format the list the way we want in order to format the list we should modify the array before we inject it.
 We can modify the array using _map_.
+As a react developer you should have a very good understanding of functional programming(map, filter, reduce, find, some, every).

 ```js
 const techs = ['HTML', 'CSS', 'JavaScript']
 const techsFormatted = techs.map(tech => <li>{tech}</li>)
 ```

+In the following code example, the list is now containing list elements and formatted properly.

 ```html
 <!DOCTYPE html>